Absence of positive eigenvalues of magnetic Schr\"odinger operators: Introduction and description of main results

 in particular in dimension two.
 In the above equation $A$ stands for a magnetic vector potential satisfying ${\rm curl}\, A =B$.
 The results obtained by Koch and Tataru in \cite{kt} cover also Schr\"odinger operators with magnetic fields.
 But they impose decay conditions on the vector potential $A$ which are \emph{not gauge invariant} and which imply, in the case of dimension two, that the total flux of the magnetic field must vanish.
 Therefore they cannot be applied to two-dimensional Schr\"odinger operators with magnetic fields of non-zero flux.

 Certain implicit conditions for the absence of eigenvalues of the operator \eqref{mag-op} in $\R^2$ were recently found by Fanelli, Krej\v ci\v r\'{\i}k and Vega in \cite{fkv}, see also \cite{fkv2}.
 However, their result guarantees absence of {\it all} eigenvalues of $H$, not only of the positive ones.
 Consequently the hypotheses needed in \cite{fkv} include some smallness conditions on $V$ and $B$ which are not necessary for the absence of positive eigenvalues only.
+In \cite{is} Ikebe and Saito proved a limiting absorption principle for $H$ under certain pointwise decay conditions on $V$ and $B$, see Remark \ref{rem-is}.

+A particular case with $V=0$ was considered by Iwatsuka in \cite{iwa}.
+He proved that if $B$ is smooth, non-constant and translationally invariant in one direction, then the spectrum of $H$ in dimension two is purely absolutely continuous.
+We refer to \cite[Sec.~6.5]{cfks} for further reading on this subject.

 In this work we develop quadratic form methods which are an effective tool to rule out positive eigenvalues for a large class of magnetic Schr\"odinger operators while at the same time allowing the existence of negative eigenvalues, which one does not want to rule out a priori.
 In addition, intuition from physics and experience from the rigorous study of Schr\"odinger operators without magnetic fields clearly show that while eigenvalues depend on global properties of the potential and the magnetic field, energies in the essential spectrum depend only on asymptotic properties.
 Thus, the nonexistence of eigenvalues embedded in the essential spectrum should depend \emph{only on the asymptotic behavior} of the potential and the magnetic field, as long as the local behavior of the potential and magnetic field is not so singular such that it destroys the self--adjointness of the magnetic Schr\"odinger operator.
 Our results make this intuition rigorous: the \emph{local behavior} of the magnetic field and the potential is \emph{largely irrelevant} for the non-existence of positive eigenvalues.
 Our results also cover cases where the magnetic field decays so slowly that no choice of vector potential satisfies the conditions in \cite{kt}.
-Moreover, the famous Miller--Simon examples show that our results are sharp concerning the decay of the magnetic field at infinity.